-- A new starter member in the career average arrangement can pay additional contributions to earn a faster rate of accrual.
-This is an annual election which that new starters need to make within one month of either joining the Schemeor, in the case of existing Scheme members, entering a new employment.
-In future years they must make the electionit before the April of the Scheme year for which they want to pay additional contributions.
-The faster accrual A member can elect to pay additional contributions by completing the election form is available on the TPon the website. - Members can choose to increase their accrual rate from the standard 1/57th of pensionable earnings in the Scheme year to: - o 1/55th; - 1/50th; or o 1/45th.
+- A new starter in the career average arrangement can pay additional contributions to earn a faster rate of accrual.
+This is an annual election that new starters need to make within one month of either joining the Scheme or, in the case of existing Scheme members, entering a new employment.
+In future years they must make the election before the April of the Scheme year for which they want to pay additional contributions.
+The faster accrual election form is available on the TP website.

+- Members can choose to increase their accrual rate from the standard 1/57th of pensionable earnings in the Scheme year to:

+- o 1/55th;

+- o 1/50th; or

+- o 1/45th.